zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/LibSBML.md

 # LibSBML

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:31:25.195824+00:00
+- **Last Updated:** 2024-12-07 20:28:34 UTC
 - **Original Article:** [LibSBML](https://en.wikipedia.org/wiki/LibSBML)
 - **Language:** en
 - **Page ID:** 36121017

 ## Summary
 LibSBML is an open-source software library that provides an application programming interface (API) for the SBML (Systems Biology Markup Language ) format.
 The libSBML library can be embedded in a software application or used in a web servlet (such as one that might be served by Apache Tomcat) as part of the application or servlet's implementation of support for reading, writing, and manipulating SBML documents and data streams.
-The core of libSBML is written in ISO standard C++; the library pro
+The core of libSBML is written in ISO standard C++; the library provides API for many programming languages via interfaces generated with the help of SWIG.
+The libSBML library is free software released under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or any later version.
+LibSBML was developed thanks to funding from many agencies, particularly the National Institute of General Medical Sciences (NIGMS, USA) as well as the Defense Advanced Research Projects Agency (DARPA, USA) under the Bio-SPICE program.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Python (programming language) code
 - Category:Articles with short description